YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 3.1.
 System architectural overview by SIWA dia
-The following diagram implements the Simplest Possible Way of describing Architecture principle - it's sole purpose is to quickly provide an overview of the existing infrastructure built with the help of the qto application as well as provide visual tool for communication related to the application.
+The following diagram implements the Simplest Possible Way of describing Architecture principle - it's sole purpose is to quickly provide an overview of the existing infrastructure built with the help of the qto application as well as provide visual tool for communication related to thejyot application.

 Figure 1: